Line 11 (Shenzhen Metro): Future Development

 Line 11 is planned to have an east extension to Hongling South.
-The one-station extension from Futian to Gangxia North opened on 28 October 2022 and the remaining 3 stations are currently under construction.
+The one-station extension from Futian to Gangxia North opened on 28 October 2022.
+The extension to Huaqiang South opened on 28 December 2024.
+Hongling South station will open in late 2025.

 Additional proposals include a northern extension into Chang'an, Dongguan with transfers to Dongguan Rail Transit.

 Rolling stock

-The airport line will use 33 sets of Size A subway trains in eight car sets (no. 1101–1133) with a maximum speed of 120 km/h, including two six standard class carriages and two Business Class carriages.
+The airport line uses 33 sets of Size A subway trains in eight car sets (no. 1101–1133) with a maximum speed of 120 km/h, including two six standard class carriages and two Business Class carriages.
 On 4 July 2015, the first train completed eight months of commissioning work, and 10 trains have been delivered from CRRC Zhuzhou as of March 2016.
 The maximum train capacity is 2564 people.

 Business Class

 Business Class has transverse seating and curtains for comfort and luggage racks for airport passengers.
 To ride Business Class passengers have to pay a premium for their ticket, similar to First Class on the MTR East Rail line.
 Business Class carriages are marked by dark grey floor tiles and yellow panels above the platform screen doors.
 Standard class carriages are marked by light grey floor tiles and white panels above the doors.